Skip to content

 About Tracey A. Hartmann

-As Director of Qualitative Research, Dr. Tracey Hartmann provides strategic direction and oversight to RFA’s qualitative research.
-An experienced qualitative researcher and project director, Hartmann has directed mixed methods research projects across a range of content areas including out-of-school time, college access and success, and juvenile justice.
-Since coming to RFA in 2003, she has expanded RFA’s portfolio of work in the out-of-school time field with projects focused on providing evaluation support to local youth serving organizations as well as projects that support city-level OST system-building efforts.
+Dr. Tracey Hartmann provides oversight and strategic guidance to RFA’s portfolio of informal learning and out-of-school time research and evaluation projects.
+An experienced qualitative researcher and project director, Hartmann has expanded RFA’s portfolio of work in the out-of-school time (OST) field, with projects focused on providing evaluation support to local youth-serving organizations, as well as research projects that support OST system-building efforts in Philadelphia and around the country.

 • When I'm not at work, you can find me...